Elizabeth Spencer, Baroness Hunsdon: Patron of the arts

-Besides Edmund Spenser, to whom she was distantly related, she was a patron of Thomas Nashe and the composer John Dowland, who mentions her in his First Book of Songs (1597).
+Besides Edmund Spenser, to whom she was distantly related, she was a patron of Thomas Nashe and the composer John Dowland, who mentions her in his First Book of Songs (1597) and wrote for her a short almain known as Lady Hunsdon's Puffe.

 Elizabeth's miniature portrait was painted by Nicholas Hilliard on an unknown date.

 Death

 Elizabeth died on 25 February 1618, and was buried on 2 March in Westminster Abbey, London.